 - Do not document any information that is confidential and/or personal. - Limit documentation to pertinent information concerning the emergency release; identify all contacts for demobilization from departure point to arrival point. - Document confirmation that information was passed and received by affected parties.

-New Initial Report or Incident Screen
+New Incident Screen